education.vic.gov.au

 • VCE VET programsExternal Link are vocational training programs approved by the VCAA following consultation with schools, industry and training providers.
 VCE VET Programs lead to nationally recognised qualifications, thereby offering students the opportunity to gain the VCE and a VET qualification.

 • Selected VCE VET programs have a study score component based on the designated Units 3 and 4 sequence of their program.
 For scored VCE VET Programs, the study score is calculated using assessments of each student’s levels of performance.
-For more information, see: VCE VET scored assessmentsExternal Link
+For more information, refer to: VCE VET scored assessmentsExternal Link

 • The VCAAExternal Link is an independent statutory body responsible to the Victorian Minister for Education, serving both government and non-government schools.